-IoT sensors have been deployed throughout the park to collect real-time data on environmental conditions such as soil moisture, localised temperature, and humidity.
-This information is used to inform the Machine Learning and GIS models.
-Using advanced algorithms SIMPaCT identifies patterns, predicts water requirements, and determines the optimal irrigation schedule for the various landscapes within the park.
-Based on the analysis, the smart irrigation system precisely delivers water where and when it is needed.
-The irrigation system is remotely controlled and monitored via a dashboard.
-Park managers can adjust settings, monitor water usage, and receive alerts or notifications about system performance or potential issues.
-Using IoT-enabled smart irrigation systems allows us to optimise consumption, reducing water waste and promoting sustainable water management practices.
-SIMPaCT considers other factors like water drainage across slopes and vegetation impact.
-Machine Learning modules tied to microlocations learn what optimal soil moisture is for each and how weather and irrigation events will alter soil moisture against additional background contexts.
-This leads to significant cost savings by reducing water bills and minimising maintenance efforts associated with traditional irrigation methods.
-It avoids over and under-watering and ensures that plants receive the appropriate amount of water for optimum health.
-This optimisation works across a diverse landscape including open turf, garden beds, bushland and tree groves.
+IoT sensors were deployed throughout the park to collect real-time data on environmental conditions such as soil moisture, localised temperature, and humidity.
+This information was used to inform the Machine Learning and GIS models.
+Using advanced algorithms SIMPaCT identified patterns, predicted water requirements, and determined the optimal irrigation schedule for the various landscapes within the park.
+Based on the analysis, the smart irrigation system precisely delivered water where and when it was needed.
+The irrigation system was remotely controlled and monitored via a dashboard.
+Park managers could adjust settings, monitor water usage, and received alerts and notifications about system performance or potential issues.
+SIMPaCT considered other factors like water drainage across slopes and vegetation impact.
+Machine Learning modules tied to micro-locations learnt what optimal soil moisture was for each, and how weather and irrigation events altered soil moisture against additional background contexts.
+This optimisation worked across a diverse landscape including open turf, garden beds. bushland and tree groves.

-The use of digital twin technology to process data streams and establish a digital representation of the real-world park allows SIMPaCT to inform and build irrigation schedules - using IoT to capture and visualise data and then automate processes based on those values to achieve outcomes with machine learning and GIS modelling.
-We are using hundreds of 'Ground-to-Cloud' devices to monitor the park environment and, in response to this data, control the existing irrigation infrastructure to reduce the ambient temperature of Sydney Olympic Park.
-The control of the irrigation system is designed to be fully automated with the implementation of machine learning algorithms that trigger actions when the pre-defined values are met.
-Both above ground (ambient temperature sensors) and below ground (soil sensors) end-node devices are deployed in the park, and data is collected via LoRaWAN communication protocol.
-The network gateways then direct the information to MeshNet Vision and from there to the Senaps platform, a cloud-based data platform for development of applications with real-time sensors and spatial data.
-The platform includes custom mechanisms and bespoke APIs for third-party data ingestion and analysis workflows.
-Additional data collected from weather stations deployed in Bicentennial Park and the nearby urban centre, as well as BOM forecasts, are used to support and supplement the information collected from the soil and ambient temperature sensors.
+The use of digital twin technology to process data streams and establish a digital representation of the real-world park allowed SIMPaCT to inform and build irrigation schedules - using IoT to capture and visualise data and then automate processes based on those values to achieve outcomes with machine learning and GIS modelling.
+We used hundreds of 'Ground-to-Cloud' devices to monitor the park environment and, in response to this data, controlled the existing irrigation infrastructure to reduce the ambient temperature of Sydney Olympic Park.
+The control of the irrigation system was designed to be fully automated with the implementation of machine learning algorithms that trigger actions when predefined values are met.
+Both above ground (ambient temperature sensors) and below around (soil sensors) end-node devices were deployed in the park, and data was collected via LoRaWAN communication protocol.
+The network gateways then directed the information to MeshNet Vision and from there to the Senaps platform, a cloud-based data platform for development of applications with real-time sensors and spatial data.
+The platform included custom mechanisms and bespoke APIs for third-party data ingestion and analysis workflows.
+Additional data collected from weather stations deployed in Bicentennial Park and the nearby urban centre, as well as BOM forecasts, were used to support and supplement the information collected from the soil and ambient temperature sensors.